arkash55/Notes-Project/README.md

 # Notes-Project
 A full stack Notes application.
 Frontend is written in swift and the backend is written in javascript.

-I am using express js to make the backend api, and am using npm jsonwebtoken for authentication.
+The Frontend...

+UI designed using a combinatation of programatic code and storyboard.
+Used protocols and delegates to pass information between view controllers.
+Vigorous error handling system
+TypeAliases, Structs and Enums used to keep code more maintainable and DRY.
+Used Cocoapods to access different utilities.

+The Backend...

+REST API created with express js
-I am using a mysql database and raw sql queries to store all of my relational data.
+Authentication implmented using json-web-tokens. ("npm jsonwebtoken") Implemented hashing and salting algorithms to store sensitive data with the aid of an cryptography package. ("npm crypto-js") Used a mysql database with raw sql queries to store and manage relation data.
-This api is relatively simple, only allowing for CRUD operations.

 Things to be added in the future...